 The best walking option for families is the family trail Hoher Kasten – Kamor – Forstseeli – Brülisau, which begins at the cable car and takes hikers along the mountain ridge Kamor before descending through a peaceful pine forest, where you can either continue to the idyllic Forstseeli Lake for a waterside picnic or to the mountain inn Ruhesitz where it’s possible to rent scooters to ride back into Brülisau for a slightly more energetic end to the trail.

 The easiest route, accessible all year round, even with a buggy or a wheelchair, is the Europa-Rundweg Circular Trail.
-A 259-meter trail that waltzes around the entire summit of Hoher Kasten, the trail provides views of Europe’s incredible mountain scenery – including the Rhine Valley, Appenzellerland and Lake Constance.
+A 259-meter trail that waltzes around the entire summit of Hoher Kasten.
+The trail provides views of Europe’s incredible mountain scenery.
+The trail includes the Rhine Valley, Appenzellerland and Lake Constance.
 Along the route you’ll find immersive viewing platforms that reach out over the mountain peak, a revolving restaurant, benches and free-to-use telescopes with educational integrated peak identification systems, and there’s a surprising alpine garden filled with rare plants.
 On a clear day it’s possible to lookout to Germany, France, Liechtenstein, Austria and Italy’s Monte di Zocca.

 Another option is to hike to the dreamy Fählensee lake.
 This one is a little trickier but it’s still accessible for families during Autumn before the snow falls.
-Follow the Geological Trail directly from the summit of Hoher Kasten and hike along the edge of the lake to find a dairy farm, home to a herd of Appenzeller goats.
-Back on the opposite end of the lake you’ll find the quaint mountain inn Bollenwees nestled into a pastoral saddle in the mountain, complete with inspiring views of the lake and surrounding countryside.
-From there you can continue to hike back down into Brülisau through spectacular forests, cow pastures and stunning nature trails alive with distinctive flora and fauna.
+Follow the Geological Trail directly from the summit of Hoher Kasten.
+Then, hike along the edge of the lake to find a dairy farm.
+This is home to a herd of Appenzeller goats.
+Back on the opposite end of the lake you’ll find the quaint mountain inn Bollenwees nestled into a pastoral saddle in the mountain.
+The inn comes complete with inspiring views of the lake and surrounding countryside.
+From there you can continue to hike back down into Brülisau through spectacular forests, cow pastures and stunning nature trails.
+Make sure to experience the distinctive flora and fauna found here.